jtsang4/nettune/README.md

 1. Runs baseline tests (status, RTT, throughput, latency-under-load)
 2. Analyzes results and classifies the issue
 3. Lists and reviews available profiles
+4. Selects an existing profile OR creates a custom profile based on diagnosis
-4. Creates a snapshot
+5. Creates a snapshot
-5. Does a dry-run and explains proposed changes
+6. Does a dry-run and explains proposed changes
-6. After user approval, commits with auto-rollback
+7. After user approval, commits with auto-rollback
-7. Re-runs tests and compares results
+8. Re-runs tests and compares results
-8. Provides a comprehensive summary
+9. Provides a comprehensive summary

 ## Troubleshooting